TumiRantsane/Module-1-Capstone-Project/README.md

 # 📖 [Personal Portfolio Project] <a name="about-project"></a>

-> I have built a portfolio using HTML, CSS and JavaScript uing a design from a Figma template.
+> I have built a website for a wed design course using HTML, CSS and JavaScript.

 **[your_project__name]** is a...